radview/webload-documentation/docs/recorder/configuring_recorder_options.md

 ### Configuring the File Extensions
 Use the File Extension tab in the Recording and Script Generation Options dialog box to configure which types of files the WebLOAD Recorder records.

-Both the File Extensions and the Content Types tabs (see [*Configuring the Content Types](#_bookmark171) *[to Record* ](#_bookmark171)*on page [198](#_bookmark171)), enable you to specify the types of data that are accepted and recorded by WebLOAD Recorder, or not accepted and ignored.
+Both the File Extensions and the Content Types tabs (see [*Configuring the Content Types](#_bookmark171) *[to Record* ](#_bookmark171)*), enable you to specify the types of data that are accepted and recorded by WebLOAD Recorder, or not accepted and ignored.
 On the File Extensions tab, you specify which objects should be recorded or ignored, according to their file extension, such as “.gif”, “.wav”, or “.txt”.

 In a case where the file extension and content types contradict each other, precedence is given to the record filter as opposed to the ignore filter.
 For example, if the File Extensions and Content Types tabs are configured with the following settings: